Mayeu/awesome-open-source-organizations/README.md

 # Awesome Open Source Organisation

-A list of organisation (non-profit & for-profit) that open source everything they do.
+A list of organisation (non-profit & for-profit) that open source everything they do and are still able to exist.
+This does not include "Open Core" product, since it is a proprietary licence.

 Please help me grow this list :)